cs4241-21a/final_project/README.md

 ### First Page

+For this, I made a benchmarking tool that would count starting from the client start processing the request to send to the server, to receiving all data sent back from the server and going over each to generate the day-item structure.
+This does not include making DOM changes, so it will stop prior to the page finish updating.

 Loading dates `2021-10-01` to `2021-10-31` (start page, only ~1/120 of the 19941 generated transactions) data from account `random@test.123`, password `123`

 Indexed:

 - Took 525.0 milliseconds on average to load with both side sorting
 - Took 529.3 milliseconds on average to load with local side sorting
 - Took 519.3 milliseconds on average to load with database side sorting
 - Took 514.6 milliseconds on average to load with no sorting

 Not Indexed:

 - Took 534.8 milliseconds on average to load with both side sorting
 - Took 543.6 milliseconds on average to load with local side sorting
 - Took 534.3 milliseconds on average to load with database side sorting